Before chasing gobblers this spring, make sure you have the correct license and are familiar with the most up-to-date regulations!

 Authorized vendors and ODNR offices provide personal assistance and license sales.

-Yes, nonresidents can hunt Turkey in Ohio but must purchase a nonresident hunting license and complete HIP registration.
+Yes.
+Nonresidents can hunt turkey in Ohio, but must purchase the appropriate nonresident hunting license and the required turkey permit.

 Yes, hunter education is required for hunters born on or after January 1, 1975, before purchasing a hunting license.